lstagner/MultiNest.jl/README.md

 Usage
 -----

+Since MultiNest, even though bundled as a library, is virtually an external command, the MultiNest.jl package follows the semantics of Julia's built-in external commands.

-The `MultiNest` package can be loaded into Julia with
+The `MultiNest` module can be loaded into Julia with

 ```julia
 using MultiNest
 ```

+It exports a single function new function, `nested()`, that will create a MultiNest configuation.
+Like other external commands, it can subsequently be invoked with Julia's `run()` function.

-The `MultiNest` module exports a single function call `nested()` that will run the MultiNest algorithm for you.
-In it's purest form, `nested()` is invoked with the log-likelihood function you want to investigate, the dimension of the parameter space, and the root for output:
+In it's purest form, `nested()` is called with the log-likelihood function you want to investigate, the dimension of the parameter space, and the output root:

 ```julia
 using MultiNest